Dr. Bhavani Thuraisingham

 From 1986 to 1989, I was at Honeywell Computer Sciences Center and my research focused mainly on database security for the Air Force.
 In addition I was also involved in the design and development of a network operating system for NASA, information modeling for the Air Force, Artificial Intelligence/expert system for control system applications for the Industrial Automation Control Systems Division, distributed data dictionary system for Residential Control Systems Division, distributed object management for Building Control Systems Division, Economic Modeling for Honeywell Corporate, and Artifiicl Intelligence for Networks for Honeywell's Internal Research and Development.
 This work was published in journals and conferences including Computers and Security, AI Expert, IEEE Computer, IEEE Network, IEEE ICDE, and multiple AAAI Conference workshops.

-I began my research in data and applications security in 1985 and have been working in this area since then while at University of Minnesota, Honeywell, MITRE, NSF and at UTD.
+I began my research in data and applications security in Fall 1985 (in preparation for my work at Honeywell) and have been working in this area since then while at University of Minnesota, Honeywell, I, NSF and at UTD.
 My early work between 1985 and 1995 focused on secure relational, object and distributed and deductive data management systems.
 I also proved that the inference problem was unsolvable and this work was cited as the most significant work in database security by the National Security Agency in 1990.
 Numerous papers were published in several prestigious journals and conferences on this research including in IEEE Transactions on Knowledge and Data Engineering, ACSAC, IEEE Computer Security Foundations Workshop, and ACM OOPSLA.

 In addition to my work in data and applications security at MITRE between 1989 and 2001, I conducted research in real-time systems and subsequently contributed to integrating secure systems and real-time systems between 1993 and 2001.
 This work was published in journals and conferences such as IEEE Transactions on Parallel and Distributed Computing, Real-Time Systems Journal and the VLDB Conference.
 During this time I also worked in data mining and led the Massive Digital Data Systems project for the Intelligence Community as well as served on multiple standards boards (e.g., Navy NGCR and OMG).
+I also co-founded the Objects in Healthcae workshop series at ACM OOPSLA and co-chaired this event 1994-6.
 My work was published in an article by MITRE in March 2003 as requested by the then CEO.
 While at MITRE and AFCEA, I have taught 1-3 day courses in data management, data mining, and data security to several government agencies including NSA, CIA, SPAWAR, CECOM, SPACECOM, DISA, EUROCOM, ESC, and AIA, as well as Air Force Bases including Kelly, Offut, Eglin, Edwards, Lackland, and Kirkland.

 Between 2001 and 2004, as an IPA from MITRE, I was the program director for Information and Data Management at NSF (01-02) and also managed the Information Management component of the ITR (Information Technology Research) Initiative (02-03).
 In addition, I established the Data and Applications Security special competition (02-03) and was a member of the Cyber Trust theme (03-04).
 During this time I worked tirelessly to promote Data and Applications Security as well as Data Mining for Counter-terrorism to EPSCoR states (e.g., Arkansas, Oklahoma, Louisiana), and gave featured talks at the White House Office of Science and Technology Policy and the United Nations.
 I also participated in interdisciplinary programs in bioinformatics, geoinformatics, sensor systems as well as Math/Science partnerships for high schools.